 In addition, every driver must carry proof of coverage at all times.
 This proof of coverage must be shown at the request of any law enforcement official or fines are incurred.

 When searching for the cheapest auto insurance in Mississippi, it might be tempting to only purchase the minimum coverage.
-However, doing so makes your finances vulnerable to disaster if you’re involved in an accident where it is ruled your fault.
+However, many insurance agents recommend getting more coverage if you can afford it in case you are in a situation where your coverage limits are not enough.
 For instance, if the vehicle accident you cause involves injury to multiple people but you only have the $50,000 bodily injury coverage per accident, then this amount might not cover medical expenses for everyone.
 You would be financially responsible for the difference.

 How to get cheap car insurance in Mississippi

-Taking advantage of any and all discounts is another best practice for getting the lowest rates possible.
+- Ask about discounts: Taking advantage of any and all discounts you are eligible for is another best practice for getting the lowest rates possible.
 While some discounts are more readily available, such as multi-policy and multi-line, there may be lesser-known options too.
-Be sure to ask for a list of all available discounts from the carrier.
+Ask the carrier what it has available.

-Increasing your deductible is another tactic for lowering premiums.
-If you take more of the cost burden by raising your deductible, then your premiums will drop.
-The only word of caution is to make sure you can cover the deductible amount with your savings.
+- Increase your deductible: Increasing your deductible is another tactic for lowering premiums.
+If you take more of the cost burden by raising your deductible, your premiums will be lower.
+However, your out of pocket expenses will be higher before your insurance provider helps with claims, so consider carefully is this is a good option for your situation.

-Finally, improving your credit score makes an impact on the amount of your premiums.
-Monitoring your report for mistakes, paying your bills on time and keeping your credit utilization low are a few practical ways to improve your score — and lower your premiums.
+- Work on your credit score: Finally, improving your credit score makes an impact on the amount of your premiums.
+Monitoring your report for mistakes, paying your bills on time and keeping your credit utilization low are a few practical ways to improve your score — and potentially lower your premiums.

 Frequently asked questions